 The interview will help the committee more completely assess interpersonal skills, oral communication, and goals for the degree.
+One member of the Admission Committee will conduct your interview.
 The committee will use standard questions and ask additional questions specific to you, based upon review of your application, transcripts, recommendations, portfolio and qualifying assessment.
 You will also have the opportunity to ask your own questions.